Rhiannon-Udall/cbcflow/docs/source/cbcflow-git-merging.rst

 Another thing to note is that this merging scheme makes it *very* difficult to remove a field or an object in an array.
 In order for this to occur *both* ``head`` and ``base`` must remove this, and even then unexpected behavior is possible.
+However, it should be highlighted that *you shouldn't be doing that in the first place*.
+If a UID referenced object has been created, it should stick around even if it's deprecated.
+Similarly, if a field has been set, it should at most be changed, not cleared out.
+With significant effort you can get around this, but the amount of effort is commensurate with how rare this should be.